HiCraigChen/CheatSheet/Python.md

 `from botocore.vendored import requests`

-Deploy app in Lambda Chalice Error. `ImportError`: I can't load my own function from my script
+Deploy app in Lambda Chalice Error. `ImportError` I can't load my own function from my script
 1. Find out that the same import code in python2 can't load but in python3 it works
 2. Try to chage my native `$python` from python2 > python3
 3. Find the file in /usr/local/bin/.
 Delete the original python alias and make a copy of python3 alias and named it python